hariharan20/MLDEnv/README.md

-# Learning_replanning
+# MLDEnv
-This is the repo for the online replanning of collaborative-robotic arms in dynamic environments
+This is the repo for leaning manipulation tasks in 3D dynamic and shared enviornments between collaborative-robotic arms

 First clone the UR10 repo to get the urdf and controllers